Planck 2013 results. XX. Cosmology from Sunyaev-Zeldovich cluster counts: Constraints from clusters: CDM

 \subsection{Robustness to cluster modelling}

 A key ingredient in the modelling of the number counts is the mass function.
 Our main results adopt the Tinker et al.\ mass function as the reference model.
-We use the Watson et al.\ mass function to check for possible differences in our results due to the most massive/extreme clusters.
-Figure~\ref{fig:diffmassfunc} shows the 95\% contours when the different mass functions are assumed.
-The main effect is a change in the slope of the degeneracy between $\Omega_\mathrm{m}$ and $\sigma_8$, moving the best-fit values by less than $1\,\sigma$.
+We compare these to results from the Watson et al. \ mass function to evaluate the impact of uncertainty in predictions for the abundance of the most massive and extreme clusters.
+Figure~\ref{fig:diffmassfunc} shows the 95\% contours when adopting the different mass functions.
+The main effect is to change the orientation of the degeneracy between $\Omega_\mathrm{m}$ and $\sigma_8$, moving the best-fit values by less than $1\,\sigma$.

 We also relax the assumption of standard evolution of the scalings with redshift by allowing $\beta$ to vary with a Gaussian prior taken from \citet{planck2011-5.2a}, $\beta = 0.66 \pm 0.5$.
 Once again, the contours move along the $\sigma_8$--$\Omega_\mathrm{m}$ degeneracy direction (shown in blue in Fig.~\ref{fig:diffmassfunc}).